webvpro/Obsidian-CSRD-GIT/Compendiums/CSRD/en/Foci/Fuses-Mind-and-Machine.md

 ---
 aliases:
-  - Fuses Mind and Machine
+- "Fuses Mind and Machine"
 tags:
 - Compendium/CSRD/en/Foci
 - Focus/Category/Influence
-title: Fuses Mind and Machine
-collection: Foci
-kind: Compendium
 ---

 ## Fuses Mind and Machine
 Electronic aids implanted in your brain make you a mental powerhouse.